Wisegirlie/Theatre-App/README.md

    - Run ***"MongoD"*** only if you are running MongoDB locally.
    - go to the client folder and run ***"npm run dev"***
    - on the project folder run ***"npm run dev***
+5. Import databases
+   - Databases samples with complete data provided to easily import them to your MongoDB.

 ### Notes

 * I am using a local MongoDB Database for testing during development.
 You can connect the app to an MongoDB on the cloud to provide full availavility of data in any context.